-Keith Ashcroft is a Deputy Director with the Environment Agency and their Area Manager for Cumbria and Lancashire.
-He is an experienced senior environmental leader - leading a multi-disciplinary team of 400 environmental professionals delivering wide ranging environmental protection, regulation and improvement in North West England.
-He has provided strategic leadership of major incident response and recovery including Cumbria and Lancashire floods in 2009 and 2015 as well as sponsorship of major flood risk infrastructure development including Cockermouth, Warrington and the £86m Lancashire Coastal Protection programme.
-He has extensive experience of environmental issues from environmental monitoring and planning to regulation of major industry including chemical, waste, onshore oil and gas and nuclear sectors.
+Keith is a Deputy Director with the Environment Agency and Area Manager for Cumbria and Lancashire.
+He is an experienced senior environmental leader, leading a multi-disciplinary team of 400 environmental professionals delivering wide ranging environmental protection, regulation and improvement in North West England.
+He has provided strategic leadership of major incident response and recovery as well as sponsorship of major flood risk infrastructure development.
+He has extensive experience of environmental issues from environmental monitoring and planning, to regulation of major industry including chemical, waste, onshore oil and gas and nuclear sectors.

-His international experience includes supporting governance and capacity development including work in South Africa, Nigeria and Madagascar as well as nuclear regulation in France an Belgium.
-Spare time is filled with walking, tennis, golf, cycling and (knees permitting) volleyball which he once played at National League and County level.
+His international experience includes supporting governance and capacity development including work in South Africa, Nigeria and Madagascar as well as nuclear regulation in France and Belgium.

 Mr Dave Thompson MBE